 Diabetic eye screening

-Everyone with diabetes who is 12 years old or over is invited for eye screening once a year.
+Everyone with diabetes who is 12 years old or over is invited for diabetic eye screening once a year.

 Screening is offered because: